 top of page

-Avoiding Judicial Liens in Bankruptcy
+Understanding Judicial Lien Avoidance in Bankruptcy

 Introduction

 One of the most powerful tools available in bankruptcy is the ability to avoid judicial liens.
 If a creditor has obtained a judgment against you and placed a lien on your property, bankruptcy may allow you to remove it — freeing your home or other assets from that encumbrance.
+This process can be a vital step toward regaining control of your financial situation.

 What Is a Judicial Lien?